K elly Anderson straigthened the collar

 behind him, training their weapons on Kingsley and Balbus.

 "Yes ‑ and it's all recorded," Morris said.

 "After all the cop shows I've seen," Stuart said, "I've long wanted to wear a wire."

 Stuart opened his right cufflink.
 With the edge of his finger, he popped back the "onyx" top which was

 "You're under arrest for the theft of art work and the possession of stolen property," Morris announced to

 the three suspects.
 "Read them their rights, Tilby."
+He nodded at the

 "We've got them here with the paintings," Morris said as Inspector Tilby did as required.
 "I'll have a

 warrant in an hour to search their homes.
 I'm sure we'll find the money you paid them yesterday there."

 "And as you have their serial numbers, that will be conclusive," Kelly said.